 - The Wai: This greeting involves pressing your palms together and bowing slightly.
 It’s a sign of respect used in various situations.

 - Respect for Monks: Monks hold a revered position in Thai society.
-Dress modestly when visiting temples and avoid physical contact with monks.
+Dress modestly when visiting temples, and avoid physical contact with monks.

 - Footwear Etiquette: Shoes are typically removed before entering temples and homes.